paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-023-development-and-control-of-atomic-energy.md

 <a id="section-2286k"></a>
 ## § 2286k.
 Inspector General
-**(a) In general** The Inspector General of the Nuclear Regulatory Commission shall serve as the Inspector General of the Board, in accordance with the Inspector General Act of 1978 (5 U.S.C.
-App.).
+**(a) In general** The Inspector General of the Nuclear Regulatory Commission shall serve as the Inspector General of the Board, in accordance with chapter 4 of title 5.

 **(b) Budget** In the budget materials submitted to the President by the Board in connection with the submission to Congress, pursuant to [section 1105 of title 31](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title31-section1105&num=0&edition=prelim), of the budget for each fiscal year, the Board shall ensure that a separate, dedicated procurement line item is designated for the services of an Inspector General under subsection (a).

 ### Statutory Notes

-#### References in Text
-The Inspector General Act of 1978, referred to in subsec. (a), is Pub.
-L. 95–452, Oct.
-12, 1978, 92 Stat.
-1101, which is set out in the Appendix to Title 5, Government Organization and Employees.

 #### Amendments
+2022—Subsec. (a).
+Pub.
+L. 117–286 substituted “chapter 4 of title 5.” for “the Inspector General Act of 1978 (5 U.S.C.
+App.).”

 2014—Subsec. (a).
 Pub.
 L. 113–291 amended subsec. (a) generally.
 Prior to amendment, subsec. (a) read as follows: “Not later than October 1, 2013, the Board shall enter into an agreement with an agency of the Federal Government to procure the services of the Inspector General of such agency for the Board, in accordance with the Inspector General Act of 1978 (5 U.S.C.
 App.).
 Such Inspector General shall have expertise relating to the mission of the Board.”

 <a id="section-2286l"></a>
 ## § 2286l.
 Authority of Inspector General

-Notwithstanding any other provision of law, in this fiscal year and each fiscal year thereafter, the Inspector General of the Nuclear Regulatory Commission is authorized to exercise the same authorities with respect to the Defense Nuclear Facilities Safety Board, as determined by the Inspector General of the Nuclear Regulatory Commission, as the Inspector General exercises under the Inspector General Act of 1978 (5 U.S.C.
-App.) with respect to the Nuclear Regulatory Commission.
+Notwithstanding any other provision of law, in this fiscal year and each fiscal year thereafter, the Inspector General of the Nuclear Regulatory Commission is authorized to exercise the same authorities with respect to the Defense Nuclear Facilities Safety Board, as determined by the Inspector General of the Nuclear Regulatory Commission, as the Inspector General exercises under chapter 4 of title 5 with respect to the Nuclear Regulatory Commission.

 ### Statutory Notes

-#### References in Text
-The Inspector General Act of 1978, referred to in text, is Pub.
-L. 95–452, Oct.
-12, 1978, 92 Stat.
-1101, which is set out in the Appendix to Title 5, Government Organization and Employees.

 #### Codification
 Section was enacted as part of the appropriation act cited in the credit of this section, and not as part of the Atomic Energy Act of 1954 which comprises this chapter.

+#### Amendments
+2022—Pub.
+L. 117–286 substituted “chapter 4 of title 5” for “the Inspector General Act of 1978 (5 U.S.C.
+App.)”.

 #### Similar Provisions
 Provisions similar to the text of this section were contained in the following prior appropriation act: